-The electronic records found in the PGS system will allow district and school leaders to generate reports on the fidelity of the professional learning offered throughout the district.
+The electronic records found in theMyPD system will allow district and school leaders to generate reports on the fidelity of the professional learning offered throughout the district.
 This data will help the district and school to determine the need to continue, modify or stop the professional learning opportunities based on the evidence of effectiveness.
 New training opportunities will be offered to meet teacher needs as we adjust and reorganize our school and district practices.

-Professional Development Plans, electronic reports from PGS and year end meetings with school administrators and staff allow the district to monitor the fidelity of implementation and the spread of changes in practice at the classroom, school and district level.
+Professional development plans, electronic reports from MyPD and year end meetings with school administrators and staff allow the district to monitor the fidelity of implementation and the spread of changes in practice at the classroom, school and district level.
 The results of these monitoring is shared with school and district leaders.
 The primary source of the evaluation data comes from the participants in the professional learning.
 We receive collaborative feedback from Lesson Study and Professional Learning Community participants.
-Survey data on all trainings through PGS routinely provides data on relevance of the training, implementation of the skills learned impact on student performance as a result of changes made in teacher practices after the training.
+Survey data on trainings throughMyPD provides data on relevance of the training, implementation of the skills learned impact on student performance as a result of changes made in teacher practices after the training.